Retail modernization in emerging markets: Strengthening the retail backbone of the economy

 Beginning in 2017, a team of researchers and local stakeholders, including Mastercard and the World Bank, sought to tackle these fundamental questions of inclusive growth.
 Can we modernize small-scale retailers?
 And how does modernization impact business performance?

-Two faculty affiliates of the Stanford King Center on Global Development were part of the research group.
-Stephen J. Anderson and Sridhar Narayanan, both professors at the Stanford King Center on Global Development, partnered with World Bank Lead Economist Leonardo Iacovone and Stanford graduate student Shreya Kankanhalli to spearhead the design of multiple rigorous randomized field experiments focusing on these questions of merchant modernization, beginning in Mexico City.
+Two faculty affiliates of the King Center were part of the research group, Stephen J. Anderson and Sridhar Narayanan, partnered with World Bank Lead Economist Leonardo Iacovone and Stanford graduate student Shreya Kankanhalli to spearhead the design of multiple rigorous randomized field experiments focusing on these questions of merchant modernization, beginning in Mexico City.

 Small structural changes make a big difference